-It is a little more subtle but also not difficult to show that a tangle of order 3 corresponds to a 3-connected part of the canonical 2-sum decomposition of M. Here something is lost.
+It is a little more subtle to show that the tangles of order 3 in a matroid are in bijective correspondence with the 3-connected parts of the canonical 2-sum decomposition of M. Here something is lost.
 Each 3-connected part of the 2-sum decomposition is determined up to isomorphism, but these parts are minors of the original matroid and the ground sets of these minors are never uniquely determined.
 Apart from that quibble, there is a perfectly satisfactory relationship between the 3-tangles of a matroid and the parts of the canonical 2-sum decomposition.
+The proof of these observations is not difficult, but full details require more space than we have available.
+The following observation may help.
+Say that N is a minor of M corresponding to a 3-connected part of the 2-sum decomposition of M with at least 4 elements.
+For a tangle \mathcal{T} of order 3 we need to orient sets A with $\lambda(A) \leq 1$.
+Say that A is such a set.
+Then either A or E(M) - A contains at most one element of N. We choose $A \in \mathcal{T}$ if A contains at most one element of N. Then \mathcal{T} is a tangle of order 3.
+Again, it can be verified that every tangle of order 3 in M arises in the above way.

 As noted in the introduction, the problem is immediately more vexed for 4-connectivity.
-The various weaker notions of 4-connectivity that have been considered, for example vertical 4-connectivity, cyclic 4connectivity, internal 4-connectivity, and sequential 4-connectivity, all have the property that, apart from degenerately small examples, a matroid with any of the above types of 4-connectivity will have a unique tangle of order 4.
+The various weaker notions of 4-connectivity that have been considered, for example vertical 4-connectivity, cyclic 4-connectivity, internal 4-connectivity, and sequential 4-connectivity, all have the property that, apart from degenerately small examples, a matroid with any of the above types of 4-connectivity will have a unique tangle of order 4.
 What about the converse?
 Given a tangle of order 4 in a matroid M, is there a version of 4-connectivity such that M is guaranteed to have a minor N with this type of 4-connectivity?
 This poorly posed question clearly needs refinement.
 In fact, we want the minor N to have more than just a connectivity property; we want the information in the minor to relate to that of the tangle in a significant way.
 Returning to the trivial example of 2-tangles, we want to identify the particular component associated with the tangle, not just any component.
 Furthermore, we want to guarantee that information in the tangle has not been lost.
 Specifically, we want to know precisely the component captured by the 2-tangle rather than just some proper minor of this component.